 The plenary session will give a progress report on AMR innovations and financing in the therapeutics and diagnostics field.
 It will have a one health approach, covering human health and animal health aspects.
 A focus will be on developments relevant for SMEs and mid-size companies.
 It will address their needs and day-to-day challenges and will open the room for solutions that will be presented and discussed throughout the day.

-• Peter Beyer, WHO (Summary of Policy Session Day 1 & Presentation preclinical & clinical pipeline report)
+• Peter Beyer, WHO (Summary of Policy Forum Day 1 & Presentation preclinical & clinical pipeline report)

-• Aleks Engel, Repair Impact Fund (Update of activities & first investments)
+• Aleks Engel, Repair Impact Fund (Update of activities & first investments), DK

 Panel Debate: Too many cooks spoil the broth: Is the AMR field getting over-coordinated by public and private initiatives?
 What is really needed to drive innovation?